MRGrant82/horned-beast/README.md

 Actual time needed to complete: Don't remember

-Number and name of feature:
+Number and name of feature: Filter by Numbers of Horns

-Estimate of time needed to complete:
+Estimate of time needed to complete: 4

-Start time:
+Start time: 7:30 PM EST

 Finish time: